Squall line: Updrafts

 The leading area of a squall line is composed primarily of multiple updrafts, or singular regions of an updraft, rising from ground level to the highest extensions of the troposphere, condensing water and building a dark, ominous cloud to one with a noticeable overshooting top and anvil (thanks to synoptic scale winds).
 Because of the chaotic nature of updrafts and downdrafts, pressure perturbations are important.
-Precipitation cooled air from downdrafts usually outwardly just above the surface and lifts air into the updrafts unless gushing too far out and cutting off this inflow.
+Precipitation-cooled air from downdrafts usually spreads outwardly just above the surface and lifts air into the updrafts unless gushing too far out and cutting off this inflow.
 Visually this process may take the form of a shelf cloud, often with a turbulent appearance.

 Pressure perturbations

 Pressure perturbations around thunderstorms are noteworthy.
 With buoyancy rapid within the lower and mid-levels of a mature thunderstorm, updraft and downdraft create distinct mesocenters of pressure.
 As thunderstorms organized in squall lines, the northern end of the squall line is commonly referred to as the cyclonic end, with the southern side rotating anticyclonically (in Northern hemisphere).
 Because of the Coriolis force, the northern end may evolve further, creating a "comma shaped" wake low, or may continue in a squall-like pattern.
 The updraft ahead of the line create a mesolow too while the downdraft just behind the line will produce a mesohigh.